fluxionary/minetest-ethereal/README.md

 - Tweaked biome plant and tree decorations
 - Fixed farming compatibility when using hoe on ethereal dirt
 - Dirt with dry grass turns into green grass when near water
+- Ice or snow above sea level melts into river water

 ### 1.18